 Factors that upset the healthy balance of bacteria and yeast in the vagina include douching, taking antibiotics for another condition, an increase in sexual activity, or hormonal imbalances during different stages of a woman’s life.

 The most common symptoms associated with a vaginal yeast infection are a yellow, odorless discharge that becomes lumpy like the texture of cottage cheese, redness, swelling & itching of the vulva, pain while urinating, and pain during sexual intercourse.

 Treatment For a Yeast Infection

-Should you suspect you have a yeast infection, it is always best to consult with your doctor for an accurate diagnosis.
+Should you suspect you have a yeast infection or UTI, it is always best to consult with your doctor for an accurate diagnosis.
 Doctors will typically prescribe an over-the-counter antifungal cream, suppository, or antifungal oral medication for 3-7 days.